aeternity/aestudio/README.md

-# 🔥 Fire Editor 🔥 for writing Smart Contracts for the Æternity Blockchain
+# Æ Studio - Formerly known as 🔥 Fire Editor !
+Aeternity's easy to use editor for writing smart contracts for the Æternity Blockchain !

 ## Install for Linux / Mac